Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 Once leaves fall, the remaining berries become very visible and prominent, though as the month goes on more and more are consumed by birds, mice or squirrels.

-This is true of haws on hawthorn (a favourite food of redwings and blackbirds) and sloes on blackthorn, though in both cases you can find bushes with quite a lot of berries even late in the month.
-These tend to be going over, however, turning maroon in the case of haws, and going black (if they have not already done so in October) and shrivelling in the case of sloes.
+This is true of haws on hawthorn (a favourite food of redwings, waxwings and blackbirds) and sloes on blackthorn, though in both cases you can find bushes with quite a lot of berries even late in the month.
+These tend to be going over, turning maroon in the case of haws, and going black (if they have not already done so in October) and shrivelling in the case of sloes.
+But this is not always true, and on some bushes of both species the berries can be quite fresh.

 Hips also remain prominent on the bare branches of dog rose.
-Some (most?) will remain there all winter, whether because they are inedible, unpalatable or inaccessible, I do not know.
+Some will remain there all winter, despite being a potential food for blackbirds, fieldfares, redwings and small mammals.
+(Perhaps the problem is that they are inaccessible due to the bushes' long tendrils and sharp thorns?)

 Other berries you can see include the bright red ones of holly, which are at their best this month, the fluted pink ones of spindle, and the bright red strings of black bryony.
 A few rowan, guelder rose and whitebeam berries may survive even after their foliage is gone, and you can occasionally see the red ones of bittersweet (aka woody nightshade), particularly early in the month.

-Black berries that you may just come across include those of dogwood, tutsan and privet (usually wild privet, though garden privet is possible).
+Any black berries that you come across are likely to be those of wild privet.
+(It is also possible for garden privet to have berries, though in practice this is rarely seen, since such hedges tend to be clipped back).
+You might just come across black tutsan berries.
 Ivy berries are still green, with a cap that is usually brown in November but may just turn greyer towards its end.

 Note also the pods of berry-like, red-orange seeds of stinking iris (often, though not exclusively, found on lime soils) on a plant whose fronds look a bit like oversized daffodil leaves.